HankB/orvibo/README.md

 # orvibo
 Orvibo S20 in Go (golang)

+## Status
+Work in progress
+Pairing is the present focus.
+Initial contact with a fake S20 (https://bitbucket.org/HankB/orvibo-s20 S20-emulate) just accomplished.

 ## Purpose
 Provide a reason to write some Go code.
 Provide capability to manage the Orvibo S20 WiFi switch.
 Support comes in two phases.
 Initially the Orvibo must 'pair' with